Bareflank/hypervisor/CONTRIBUTING.md

 If a feature request already exists, please use the existing feature request message, and add a “+1” comment to show your desire for the feature.
 Features requests with higher community support are more likely to be added to the roadmap.

-## Reporting Issues
+## Reporting Issues / Vulnerabilities

-All issues should be submitted to the following issue tracker:
+All issues and vulnerabilities should be submitted to the following issue tracker:

 **Bug Tracking:** <br>
 https://github.com/Bareflank/hypervisor/issues